Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Introduction

-To investigate the main characteristics of black hole pictures and find possible indications of novel physics, it is helpful to set up a basic accretion model.
-Schwarzschild black holes were studied for the spherically symmetric accretion model, another accretion scenario, and it was shown that under such accret ion settings the shadow has resilient properties where its shape and size are determined by spacetime instead of accretion details \cite{gralla2019black,tsukamoto2014constraining,tsukamoto2018black}.
-Further investigations of optically thin and geometrically thin accretion models show that the size of the shadow is strongly related to the position of the accretion \cite{zeng2020influence,zeng2020shadows,li2021shadows,he2022shadow,peng2021influence,zeng2022shadows,zeng2025holographic}.
-Direct emission, lensing rings, and photon rings are always present in the bright areas outside the shadow.
-These characteristics make it possible to distinguish GR black holes from other compact objects or black holes in modified gravity theories through observation \cite{zeng2020influence,zeng2020shadows,li2021shadows,he2022shadow,peng2021influence,zeng2022shadows,zeng2025holographic}.
-Consequently, EHT observations of black hole shadows are extremely important for constraining parameters in modified gravity theories and testing fundamental physics \cite{shaikh2019shadows,davoudiasl2019ultralight,roy2020evolution}.
+To investigate the observational characteristics of black hole images and search for potential indications of novel physics, it is essential to employ simplified accretion models.
+Schwarzschild black holes were studied for the spherically symmetric accretion model, another accretion scenario, and it was shown that under such accretion settings the shadow has robust properties, where its shape and size are determined by spacetime geometry rather than accretion details~\cite{gralla2019black,tsukamoto2014constraining,tsukamoto2018black}.
+Conversely, investigations of optically thin and geometrically thin accretion models show that the appearance of the \replace{shadow}{central brightness depression} is strongly related to the position of the emission source~\cite{zeng2020influence,zeng2020shadows,li2021shadows,he2022shadow,peng2021influence,zeng2022shadows,zeng2025holographic}.
+Direct emission, lensing rings, and photon rings are the three main components that these models usually appear as in the seen image.
+These distinct signatures offer a potential means to distinguish GR black holes from other compact objects or black holes in modified gravity theories via observational data~\cite{zeng2020influence,zeng2020shadows,li2021shadows,he2022shadow,peng2021influence,zeng2022shadows,zeng2025holographic}.
+Consequently, EHT observations of black hole shadows are crucial for constraining parameters in modified gravity theories and testing fundamental physics~\cite{shaikh2019shadows,davoudiasl2019ultralight,roy2020evolution}.